Project Portfolio

 Comparing ML Algorithm Detection for Development of an Artificially Intelligent Radiologist

-Developed and compared multiple ML models for radiology (ResNets, DenseNets) using Stanford’s MURA dataset of 40,561 MSK radiographs.
-Performed statistical evaluation (Cohen’s Kappa, ROC curves, AUROC, McNemar’s Test) and visualized AI-generated data.
+Developed and compared multiple ML models (ResNets, DenseNets) for radiology image classification using Stanford’s MURA dataset of 40,561 MSK radiographs.
+Performed statistical evaluation (Cohen’s Kappa, ROC curves, AUROC, McNemar’s Test) to analyze model efficacy.
 Produced a written research report and presented findings in a ten-minute talk.

 Tools: Python, TensorFlow, Keras, OpenCV, scikit-learn, Matplotlib